public-transport/example-deployment/readme.md

 	- `DEPLOYMENT_NAME` must be the name you picked above, with which you replaced the `example-deployment` in `kubernetes.yaml` (example from above: `flixbus-api-v3`)

 If you did all that, your container should now be built, published as `publictransport/your-repository-name:current-commit-hash` and deployed to our cluster everytime you push to your `master` branch.

+### Logging

+You can find details on our logging setup [here](https://github.com/public-transport/kubernetes-setup#logging). **Warning: Keep in mind that logs are public for everyone who has access to the cluster, so don't log any sensitive information!**

 ## Advanced